-Are you thinking of taking an exotic trip to see some of the top attractions Hong Kong?
+Are you thinking of taking an unforgettable trip to see some of the top attractions Hong Kong?
 If so, have you decided upon which places you hope to see?
-This fascinating city whose name is translated as Fragrant Harbor, is often cited as one of the best places to visit in Asia and possesses a unique cultural fusion of Chinese and Western influences.
-And with it, comes a wide spectrum of sightseeing options, from exploring ancient Buddhist temples to visiting neighborhoods filled with historic buildings designed in British colonial architecture.
-While there’s something for everyone who visits Hong Kong, here are just a seven of the city’s best attractions to help you get started on your trip planning to the World’s Most Vertical City, with skyscrapers than any other.
+This fascinating city whose name is translated as Fragrant Harbor, is one of the best places to visit in Asia.
+Moreover, it possesses a unique cultural fusion of Chinese and Western influences.
+While there’s something for everyone, here are some recommendations.

 Hong Kong Disneyland